Allergies in Dogs and Cats

 The immune system is the body’s defense against anything that is foreign such as bacteria, viruses, or parasites.
-Allergies occur when a dog’s immune system overreacts to a substance that isn’t a health threat.
+Allergies occur when a dog or cat’s immune system overreacts to a substance that isn’t a health threat.
 Those substances are called allergens.

-Allergic dermatitis, also known as atopy, refers to allergies to things in the environment such as dust mites, pollen, mold, trees, grass, fleas, or even another pet.
-The condition occurs when a dog encounters an allergen either by inhaling it or through direct contact with the skin.
-Direct contact with the skin explains, in part, why the feet and face can be so itchy — these are the parts of a dog’s body that are most in contact with allergens.
+Atopic dermatitis, also known as atopy, refers to allergies to things in the environment such as dust mites, pollen, mold, trees, grass, fleas, or even another pet.
+The condition occurs when a pet encounters an allergen either by inhaling it or through direct contact with the skin.
+Direct contact with the skin explains, in part, why the feet and face can be so itchy — these are the parts of a dog or cat’s body that are most in contact with allergens.
 Environmental allergies may be either seasonal or year-round depending on if the allergen is seasonal like pollen or present year-round like dust mites.

-Much as they are for humans, allergies for dogs are itchy, irritating, frustrating, and sometimes painful.
+Much as they are for humans, allergies in pets are itchy, irritating, frustrating, and sometimes painful.
 On top of this, the itching, scratching, and licking can lead to infections.

 Most allergic dogs begin to show signs when they are between six months and three years old.
 Any dog can develop environmental allergies, but the condition is more common in the following breeds: